 In this article, you will learn the trick to get 2 free Audiobooks of your choice (3 for Prime members)

 Besides, you will also learn about 7 important things that you should be aware of before you sign up for the Audible free trial.

 Some of them are to give you heads up for certain drawbacks so that you don’t get disappointed or frustrated later, while others are some special offers and tricks that will help you get the best out of the free trial membership.

 The offers mentioned in this article are as on the day this article was last updated and are subject to change.
 You can check the current Audible offers and free trials on This Official Page on Amazon!

 Audible Free Trial Details

-Like most Amazon’s subscription-based products, Audible too has a free trial for a period of 1 month in which the users have the freedom to explore Audible’s services without having to worry about paying anything at all.
+Audible Free Trial works just like most other Amazon’s subscription-based services where you get to try the service for a period of 30 days.
+Basically, the purpose of the free trial is to give new users the freedom to explore Audible’s services without having to worry about paying anything at all.

-So, even if you don’t like its services, or if you feel that Audible won’t work for you, you can cancel anytime within the trial period and you don’t lose any money.
+So, even if you don’t like its services, or if you feel that Audible won’t work for you, then you can cancel Audible anytime and you don’t lose any money.

 7 Things to know before signing up for Audible Free Trial